serdioa/DataScienceCapstone/shiny/predict-sb/about.md

 with the 4-gram prefix *w<sub>n-4</sub>, w<sub>n-3</sub>, w<sub>n-2</sub>, w<sub>n-1</sub>*, all 4-grams starting
 with the 3-gram prefix *w<sub>n-3</sub>, w<sub>n-2</sub>, w<sub>n-1</sub>* and so on.

-The ranking algorithm selects best N matches from all candidates by calculating a numerical rank of each candidate and choosing N candidates with top rank.
+The scoring algorithm selects best N matches from all candidates by calculating a numerical score of each candidate and choosing N candidates with top score.
-The rank may be a probability, but it may be a different type of a numerical quantifier, as it is the case for the Stupid Backoff algorithm.
+The score may be a probability, but it may be a different type of a numerical quantifier, as it is the case for the Stupid Backoff algorithm.

-The Stupid Backoff algorithm is a high-efficient ranking algorithm proposed in 2007 by Thorsten Brants et al [(2)](#stupid_backoff).
+The Stupid Backoff algorithm is a high-efficient scoring algorithm proposed in 2007 by Thorsten Brants et al [(2)](#stupid_backoff).
 On large data sets the
-algorithm gives ranking close to [Kneser-Ney algorithm](https://en.wikipedia.org/wiki/Kneser%E2%80%93Ney_smoothing), but is significantly faster.
-The Stupid Backoff algorithm returns not probabilities, but relative ranks of words (they do not sum to 1), which is sufficient for our purposes.
+algorithm gives scoring close to [Kneser-Ney algorithm](https://en.wikipedia.org/wiki/Kneser%E2%80%93Ney_smoothing), but is significantly faster.
+The Stupid Backoff algorithm returns not probabilities, but relative scores of words (they do not sum to 1), which is sufficient for our purposes.

 The Stupid Backoff algorithm is described by the following formula: